-- A. It is Necessary to Implement Supplier-Side and Buyer-Side Market Mitigation Measures in All Future NCZs - 1.
-Supplier-Side and Buyer-Side Market Mitigation Measures Applicable to All Future NCZs Need to Be in Place Now
+A. It is Necessary to Implement Supplier-Side and Buyer-Side Market Mitigation Measures in All Future NCZs

+1. Supplier-Side and Buyer-Side Market Mitigation Measures Applicable to All Future NCZs Need to Be in Place Now

 The NCZ Mitigation Compliance Filing proposed that supplier-side and buyer-side market mitigation measures based on the "conceptual framework" of the established New York City capacity market mitigation rules apply to all future NCZs.
-It explained that Dr. David B. Patton, the President of the NYISO's independent Market Monitoring Unit ("MMU"), Potomac Economics, Ltd., advised that implementing supplier-side and buyer-side mitigation measures in future NCZs would be necessary "to ensure that prices within NCZs remain just and reasonable"
+It explained that Dr. David B. Patton, the President of the NYISO's independent Market Monitoring Unit ("MMU"), Potomac Economics, Ltd., advised that implementing supplier-side and buyer-side mitigation measures in future NCZs would be necessary "to ensure that prices within NCZs remain just and reasonable."8 decision-making process"); New York Independent System Operator, Inc., 134 FERC ¶ 61,058 at P 24 (2011) (accepting the answers to protests and answers because they provided information that aided the Commission in better understanding the matters at issue in the proceeding); PJM Interconnection, LLC, 132 FERC ¶ 61,217 at P 9 (2010) (accepting answers to answers and protests because they assisted in the Commission's decision-making process).

-Dr. Patton also stated that "as the NYCA market is further divided to add NCZs, potential market power increases because the size of the effective market area becomes narrower."
-He added further that "most NCZs" would be "much more sensitive to withholding or uneconomic decision-making process"); New York Independent System Operator, Inc., 134 FERC ¶ 61,058 at P 24 (2011) (accepting the answers to protests and answers because they provided information that aided the Commission in better understanding the matters at issue in the proceeding); PJM Interconnection, LLC, 132 FERC ¶ 61,217 at P 9 (2010) (accepting answers to answers and protests because they assisted in the Commission's decision-making process).
+Dr. Patton also stated that "as the NYCA market is further divided to add NCZs, potential market power increases because the size of the effective market area becomes narrower."9 He added further that "most NCZs" would be "much more sensitive to withholding or uneconomic entry than NYCA as a whole" that "even the largest NCZs that may emerge" are not expected to have significant amounts of surplus capacity in equilibrium.10

 8 NCZ Mitigation Compliance Filing at Affidavit of David Patton at P 11 ("Patton Affidavit").
+9 Id. at P 8.